-For some reason I’ve always associated fireball with the Fall, so it seemed like the right time to whip up some fireball-inspired cinnamon cupcakes!
-I’m a big fan of boozy baking, and this idea was right up my alley.
+For some reason I’ve always associated fireball with the Fall, so it seemed like the right time to whip up some cinnamon fireball cupcakes!
+I’m a big fan of boozy baking so this idea was right up my alley.

 If you’re more of a wino, I highly recommend trying my Red Wine Drip Cake!
 It’s packed with red wine and chocolate.

 I usually am a beer girl, but slowly whiskey has been growing on me.
 Not that fireball is REALLY whiskey…but it’s close enough!

 Somehow topping them with a candy corn-inspired frosting seemed appropriate in the moment.

 In retrospect, I’m not 100% sure the two go together, but that’s ok!!
 You could skip the gel food coloring, and just pipe a massive swirl of cinnamon buttercream on top.

 There’s fireball in both the cupcake batter, the buttercream frosting, and the cupcakes are topped with a fireball pipette.

 The recipe for these boozy cupcakes can be found below: